moonwalker/gontentful/README.md

 # Gontentful

-Minimal Contentful client library for Go, and command line interface.
+Minimal Contentful client library for Go with a command line interface.

 ## CLI: